ludocode/onramp/docs/setup-guide.md

 scripts/posix/build.sh
 ```

 If there is a native machine code VM for your platform (e.g. `linux-x86_64/`), the scripts will use it.
-This is a true bootstrap process that depends on nothing but your kernel and coreutils.
+This is a true bootstrap process in which the only non-firmware trust seeds are your kernel and coreutils.
 (On Linux it doesn't even need a libc, so you could in theory bootstrap Onramp with nothing but a statically linked BusyBox.)

 (If you don't trust your kernel, you'll need to bootstrap Onramp in freestanding.
 See the Freestanding section below.)